 After the first year of intensive training, all students take one written and two oral Master's examinations.
 The Master's examinations explore the students' theoretical background in topics covered by lectures and tutorials.
-Furthermore, topics covered by the laboratory rotations will be examined.
+All candidates are examined both in the field of anatomy and physiology in two separate oral exams.